Chimpanzee tracking in Mahale Mountains National Park

-When it was time to leave, we reluctantly set off back to the lodge.
-But, Mahale hadn’t finished with us yet.
+When it was time to leave, we reluctantly returned to the lodge.
+But Mahale hadn’t finished with us yet.
 Halfway back to camp, we came across a lone female chimpanzee and her baby in a tree beside the trail.
 We enjoyed another half an hour watching them.

 The baby bounced up and down on branches, trying his best to intimidate us.
 Then, like a child with ADHD losing concentration, he performed some daredevil midair stunts.
 Suddenly remembering us again, he’d quickly do some more practice displaying.
 We could have watched him for hours.
 We returned to camp bruised, battered, and bleeding – but very, very happy.

 Mondays and Thursdays are rest days for the chimps: no visitors go trekking on those days.
 This coincides with the twice-weekly flights in and out of the Mahale airstrip (a 90-minute boat ride away from the lodges).
 So, we spent our last morning on the lake in a wooden dhow.